Artem9999999999999999999999/AbScan/README.md

 **get_data_for_research/** - folder with data extraction code: sabdab(scv) => fasta => json | txt

-## AbScan run
+## AbSight run

-**src/AbScan** - this scripts allows you to get information about the canonical form and frequency of amino acids present in antibodies.
-For this, files with data on the frequency of amino acids in canonical forms are used (**data_abscan/**) and the local version of SCALOP, which must be installed on the computer and added to the PATH variable.
+**src/AbSight** - this scripts allows you to get information about the canonical form and frequency of amino acids present in antibodies.
+For this, files with data on the frequency of amino acids in canonical forms are used (**data_absight/**) and the local version of SCALOP, which must be installed on the computer and added to the PATH variable.

-The file AbScan is used to run the script.
+The file AbSight is used to run the script.
 ```
-usage: AbScan [-h] [-c CDR] [-n NUMBER] [-f FAMILY] [-m] [-p [POSITIONS ...]] [-o OUTPUT]
+usage: AbSight [-h] [-c CDR] [-n NUMBER] [-f FAMILY] [-m] [-p [POSITIONS ...]] [-o OUTPUT]

 Retrieve the canonical form and/or frequencies of amino acids in an antibody sequence.
 To work with the amino acid sequence, you must have a local version of SCALOP installed on your device and a PATH
 defined. if the chain parameter is not specified, then the canonical family will be determined using alignment.
 Otherwise, the family will be defined with SCALOP